Team Domenica Policy for the Prevention of Radicalisation and Extremism

 Appendix 2 contains several links to resources for advice and guidance, and to curriculum materials for the support of both teaching and learning activities and staff understanding.

-Social isolation or marginalisation, reduced contact with supportive agencies a lack of empathy around the personal costs and impacts of terrorism, spending a lot of time online and a tendency to see the world in very binary ways may mean that individuals lack the skills to discern between reality and propaganda, are easily swayed to a simplistic world view and easily recruited to online and real world hate groups.
+Social isolation or marginalisation, reduced contact with supportive agencies a lack of empathy around the personal costs and impacts of terrorism, spending a lot of time online and a tendency to see the world in very binary ways may mean that some individuals lack the skills to discern between reality and propaganda, are easily swayed to a simplistic world view and easily recruited to online and real world hate groups.

 Therefore, all staff working with our candidates need to be aware of the signs that radicalisation might be occurring.
 These include: